h-sick/h-sick/README.md

-Hi, I'm a Frontend Engineer specialising in React and TypeScript.
+Hi, I'm a Full stack Engineer.

 I focus on performance optimisation and solving complex problems in large-scale applications.